jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 you can simply focus on one.
 But of course, you must understand everything here, which is which.
-For example, others will start a debate which one is better than the other.
+For example, others will start a debate which is the best framework or scripting language.
 But if you have the full knowledge, you would say, it's just like you are comparing two unrelated things.